 Additionally, traditional processions are often played out within its grounds, Gyeongbokgung Palace is a place to step out of the modern world and into the old.
 The palace is near exit 5 of the aptly named Gyeongbokgung Subway Station (Orange Line).

 2. Insadong Street Market

 Located near Gyeongbukgung Palace is another iconic destination for Seoul.
 Insadong is a traditional market street that caters to foreigners looking to gather mementos and traditional souvenirs from Korea.
 It’s a charming and well manicured place with lots of tea shops and souvenir vendors (not to mention plenty of street food).

-4. Climb up Namsan Tower
+3. Climb up Namsan Tower

 You’ll see hundreds of locks inscribed with names of couples who declare their love by clipping a lock with their names to the fences.
 They then chuck the key over the edge and down the hillside.
 You can still buy locks there today to similarly seal you and your lover’s names to the wall.
 Yet, signs politely ask people not to toss their keys onto unsuspecting hikers below!
 Namsan Tower can be reached a number of ways through hiking trails or a cable car (near Myeon-dong Station, Blue Line).
-There are also shuttle buses up the mountain, read more about it here.
+There are also shuttle buses up the mountain.

 5. Visit The Korean War Memorial/Museum

 Inside is the quiet memorial and an adjoining military history museum.
-The Memorial and museum are free to the public and contains exhibits of warfare from ancient Korea to the present day.
+The memorial and museum are free to the public and contain exhibits of warfare from ancient Korea to the present day.
 The displays have English translations and can be very informative.
 For those looking for an interesting view into Korea’s tumultuous past, this is definitely worth a few hours of your time.

 To visit the Memorial go to Samgakji Station, exit 12 (Brown Line) walk straight until you find the main entrance on your left.

 Seoul is loaded with other places to visit.
 The Chungmuro Royal Shrine, the Han River walk, and shopping at COEX Mall or Myeon-dong, are all wonderful things to see!
-There are even more places to visit if you venture beyond the extent of Seouls far reaching subways!
+There are even more places to visit if you venture beyond the extent of Seouls far reaching subways.

 Michael is an English teacher for a Korean public school in Busan.
 He has lived in Korea for two years and explored much of it during that time.
-When not traveling, he occupies himself with writing, photography, and occasionally teaching.
+When not travelling, he occupies himself with writing, photography, and occasionally teaching.